drachenwald/dun-in-mara/events/2024/strawberry-raid-iii/index.md

 <a name="schedule"></a>
 ## Schedule

-The schedule will be announced a week or two before the event.
+The schedule is <a href="https://docs.google.com/spreadsheets/d/1HzCIMse8etcE8C72AXuQWK6zSjAglFycaJlrP-9cXxI/edit?usp=sharing">now available</a>.
+Some small changes may occur; there will be people shouting about it if anything changes.

 <a name="eventteam"></a>
 ## Event Team